‘Georgetown,’ a Film About Murder. Or Is It?

 Some critics say it doesn’t dramatize the murder enough; others say it is too much about Georgetown’s unique social life.
 But to Georgetown reporters who watched the film with some locals who knew the couple, the film was mesmerizing and familiar.
 Still, the film shows no real Georgetown sights, as it was produced in Toronto.

-Using a number of flashbacks, “Georgetown” covers the lives and eventual murder of 91-year old socialite Viola Herms Drath.
+Using a number of flashbacks, “Georgetown” covers the life and eventual murder of 91-year old socialite Viola Herms Drath – albeit in fictional form, with names changed.
 After the death of her longtime husband, she married and lived with her new husband Albrecht Gero Muth, who was 44 years her junior.
-Their home at 3206 Q St NW had become a place of frequent social events after she and Muth created the “Eminent Persons Group,” a diplomatic behind-the-scenes NGO.
+Their home at 3206 Q St. NW had become a place of frequent social events after she and Muth created the “Eminent Persons Group,” a diplomatic behind-the-scenes NGO.

 Although born in Germany, Muth claimed to be a general in a clandestine Iraqi military organization with close contacts with movers and shakers in the Middle East.
 He was often seen in Georgetown wearing an Iraqi Army uniform and beret – along with medals – at dinners and conferences of the EPG.
 The couple became renowned for such parties.